-Chief Development Officer to work on behalf of adults who are blind!
+Development Manager to work on behalf of adults who are blind!

-Description: The Chief Development Officer is responsible for the agency’s fundraising, marketing and communications activities.
+Description: The Development Manager supports the agency’s fundraising, marketing and communications activities.
 This generally includes two annual appeals, a monthly e-newsletter, weekly social media postings, an annual report, grant writing and management, and various other activities.
 In the past, approximately $150,000 in donations from individuals and $75,000 from corporations and foundations has been raised annually.

-Schedule: This is a full-time 40 hours position (9-5 or 8-4) but 30 – 32 hours will be considered for the right candidate.
-All time is on location at Friedman Place, on the northwest side of Chicago.
+Schedule: This is a full-time 40 hours position (9-5 or 8-4) but would consider 30 – 32 hours for the right candidate who only wants part-time.
+All work is on location at Friedman Place, on the northwest side of Chicago.

-- Five years’ experience and demonstrated ability in nonprofit fundraising and communications.
+- Three years’ experience and demonstrated ability in nonprofit fundraising and communications.

-- Excellent written and oral communication skills, strong interpersonal skills, strong organizational skills and attention to detail.
+- Excellent communication, interpersonal, and organizational skills and attention to detail.

-- Intermediate computer skills including all Microsoft products; experience with donor management software required; experience with Little Green Light a plus.
+- Intermediate computer skills including all Microsoft products; experience with donor management software, especially Little Green Light a plus.
 Familiarity with disabilities is a plus.